h0nde/roblox-account-csv-sorter/README.md

 # roblox-account-csv-gen
-Tool for organizing and filtering lists of Roblox accounts.
+Tool for sorting lists of Roblox accounts.

 ## Requirements
 Python 3.8 or later